What is a mechanical engineer?

 How much do mechanical engineers make?

 Mechanical engineer salaries will vary by experience, industry, education, location, and organization size.
-Specific factors which particularly impact pay in this profession include the type of mechanical engineering (such as HVAC, automotive, aerospace, etc.), the complexity of the projects one works on, and the presence of any specializations or certifications.
+The type of mechanical engineering (such as HVAC, automotive, aerospace, etc.), the complexity of the projects one works on, and the presence of any specializations or certifications can also impact their pay.

 Highest paying industries